 Once larvae have matured, heartworm preventives will not eliminate an existing heartworm infection.
 All heartworm preventives must be given according to schedule (monthly for oral or topical and once every six months for the injection) to be as effective as possible.

 Before starting your pet on a heartworm preventive, your veterinarian recommends having your pet tested for heartworms.
 This test is a simple blood antigen test that detects proteins released into your pet's bloodstream by female heartworms.

 The American Heartworm Society of the United States recommends kittens and puppies start on heartworm preventives at eight weeks of age or earlier.
-To schedule an appointment for heartworm testing and for starting your pet on a heartworm preventive, contact El Paso Animal Hospital today at (316) 788-1561.
+For more information on starting your pet on a heartworm preventive, contact El Paso Animal Hospital today at (316) 788-1000.